web-eid/web-eid-authtoken-validation-java/example/README.md

 As described in section [_4.
 Choose either the `dev` or `prod` profile_](#4-choose-either-the-dev-or-prod-profile) above, the application has two different configuration profiles: `dev` profile for running the application in development mode and `prod` profile for production mode.
 The `dev` profile is activated by default.

 The profile-specific configuration files `src/main/resources/application-{dev,prod}.yaml` contain the `web-eid-auth-token.validation.use-digidoc4j-prod-configuration` setting that configures DigiDoc4j either in test or production mode, and a setting for configuring the origin URL as described in section [_2.
 Configure the origin URL_](#2-configure-the-origin-url) above.
 Additionally, the `web-eid-auth-token.validation.truststore-password` setting specifies the truststore password used in the `prod` profile.
+The `web-eid-mobile` section configures the mobile authentication flow, including the `base-request-uri` for deep link generation and the `request-signing-cert` flag that controls whether the signing certificate is requested during authentication.

 The main configuration file `src/main/resources/application.yaml` is shared by all profiles and contains logging configuration and settings that make the session cookie secure behind a reverse proxy as described in section [_HTTPS support_](#https-support) below.